Update – Summer 2023

-Griffith Woods Park is a primarily natural environment park that lies along the banks of the Elbow River in the southwest part of Calgary.
-This park is very large and is primarily a natural environment park.
+Griffith Woods Park is a 93 hectare natural environment park that lies along the banks of the Elbow River in the southwest part of Calgary.
 There are many trails throughout this park, both paved and unpaved, to explore.
-All of the trails at Griffith Woods Park are flat and easy to walk.
-The park is a great food source and habitat for animals of all kinds.
+All the trails at Griffith Woods Park are flat and easy to walk.
+The park environment is a great food source and habitat for animals of all kinds.
 While visiting the park, please be aware of your surroundings and take BearSmart precautions.

-Griffith Woods Park lies along the banks of the Elbow River in the southwest part of the city.
+Griffith Woods Park lies along the banks of the Elbow River in the community of Discovery Ridge.
 The park was created in 2000 and named after Wilbur Griffith who, with his wife Betty, donated a portion of their estate to The City of Calgary to be set aside as a nature preserve.

 Griffith Woods is habitat to a wide variety of flora and fauna including orchids, moose, deer, a variety of birds and its unique and sensitive natural spruce and balsam poplar forest.
 It is designated as a special protection natural environment park.

 The spring and summer months see a lot of activity in Griffith Woods Park.
 The Parks & Pathways Bylaw contains regulations to help make City parks and pathways safe and enjoyable for everyone.
 Violations of these bylaws are subject to fines up to $1500.

 NOTE: Fires are not permitted in Griffith Woods Park.
 If you find a fire pit, see any damage, or observe unsafe behaviour please contact 311.

 - Paved pathways

 - Soccer fields (located at 160 Discovery Ridge Blvd.
 S.W.)